pbrisson85/runReportsOnPrem/README.md

 - Tie out OTHP to GL by period (eventually by week). create entry to correct
 - Tie out the Sales/Cogs to GL by period (eventually by week). create entry to correct
 - Tie out OTHP allocation to each species

+TODO:

+- add so, so_tagged, so_untagges to ALL build and drilldown routines.
+Only added to bySpeciesgroupProg build routine so far.
+- On front end handle showing the weekly sales orders.
+- Write the detail queries and handle on front end.

+Still need to do the so by week for: forProgBySpecBrndSize forProgBySpecSoakSize